Mercedes Narcisse

 Mercedes Narcisse (born April 26, 1965) is a Haitian American nurse and Democratic politician from New York City currently serving as the New York City Council Member representing Brooklyn's 46th City Council District covering the neighborhoods of Bergen Beach, Canarsie, Flatlands, Georgetown, Gerritsen Beach, Marine Park, Mill Basin, Mill Island, Sheepshead Bay in southeastern Brooklyn.

 Early life

 Narcisse was born in Saint-Marc, Haiti, and was raised by her grandmother.
 When she was 17 years old, Narcisse moved to Brooklyn to live with her father, and attended Samuel J. Tilden High School despite initially not knowing any English.
-She then graduated from the New York City College of Technology, receiving a degree in nursing.
+She then graduated from the New York City College of Technology to become certified as a registered nurse.

 Career

 Narcisse has worked as a registered nurse for over 30 years, and established her own medical practice in 2001.

 2009 City Council campaign

 In June 2008, with Councilman Lew Fidler prospectively term-limited in 2009, Narcisse announced her campaign for the 46th district of the New York City Council.
 The election was expected to be a contest between Narcisse and former Assemblyman Frank Seddio, who had once been Narcisse's political ally and was the godfather to one of her children.
 However, in October 2008, Mayor Michael Bloomberg and the City Council agreed to extend the city's term limits law, allowing Fidler to run for a third term; Seddio and Narcisse both chose to discontinue their campaigns.